turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 #### Unit Testing `Rating`

-We'll add a separate tests for the `Rating` class.
+We'll add a separate test file for the `Rating` class.
 Since the code will live in `lib/opinions/rating.rb` we'll put the test in `test/opinions/rating_test.rb`.

 We won't test anything fancy yet.
 If our test manages to load a new `Rating`